Ask any athlete how they got better and reached the next level in their careers. They’ll say their secret is practice — and really great coaching.

 When you move to being led by call center KPIs, you embrace a culture of continuous improvement.
 Instead of finger-in-the-air training based on hearsay and gut feelings, you can review and tailor coaching sessions to focus on the right areas.

-10. Learning from every interaction
+10. Learn from every interaction

 Working in a call center means you have a unique experience every time the phone rings.
 Every piece of data can be turned into information that helps your agents and your business.

 Start by analyzing calls for coaching opportunities.
-Your quality assurance or quality management processes should lean into discovering opportunities that identify bad calls and encourage better outcomes next time and identify great calls that can be used to showcase the right way to serve customers.
+Your quality assurance or quality management processes should lean into discovering opportunities that identify bad calls and encourage better outcomes next time, and identify great calls that can be used to showcase the right way to serve customers.

 You can also gain valuable insights by asking agents how they think calls went.
 Listening back to call recordings (or listening in in real time) is one thing, but sometimes those recordings lack the rationale or emotional explanation that only agents can provide.